isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Look for classes with names that include `singleton`.
 * Look for classes for which only a single object is created (by counting objects or by examining constructors).
-* If a class X has a public static function that contains a function-local static of the class' type X and returns a pointer or reference to it, ban that.
+* If a class X has a public static function that contains a function-local static of the class’ type X and returns a pointer or reference to it, ban that.

 ### <a name="Ri-typed"></a>I.4: Make interfaces precisely and strongly typed